 - Dornith Doherty, University of North Texas

-- Inked Animal (Adam Cohen and Ben Labay), Austin, TX
+- Inked Animal (Adam Cohen and Ben Labay), Austin, Texas

-- Damien Laudier, City College of New York, NY
+- Damien Laudier, City College of New York, New York

 And historical works by: